Could my contraception cause symptoms?

 - Can we try out new positions that might help my breathlessness?

 - I feel too tired to have sex tonight, could we cuddle instead?

 - I need to take regular breaks while we’re having sex.

 Brook have more information about how to talk to your partner about sex.

-How can I stop getting breathless during sex?
+How can I manage my symptoms during sex?

-Just like other physical activity, sex can make you breathless.
-There are a lot of things you can do to manage your breathlessness during sex.
+Just like other physical activity, sex can make your symptoms worse.
+There are a lot of things you can do to manage your symptoms during sex.

 If you have asthma

 It’s okay to breathe faster and more deeply during exercise, but breathlessness is a symptom of an asthma attack.
-Read our information about how sex can trigger asthma instead.
+Find out what to do in an asthma attack.